GarenKreiz/Geocaching-Journal/README.md

 In [xml2print.py](xml2print.py)

-* numbers of columns for pictures
+* max numbers of columns for pictures
+* options at execution : --groupPanoramas, --compactGallery

 In [logbook.css](logbook.css)